michielpost/SiaSkynet/README.md

 One of the most exciting features is the full compatibility with [Blazor WebAssembly](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor).
 Blazor allows you to create C# apps and run them entirely in the browser using WebAssembly.
 The app can then be uploaded to Skynet for hosting.

 Combining the large **C#** ecosystem with the power of **SkyDB** and the speed of **WebAssembly** makes this solution ready for a decentralized  future!

+**NOTE:** The sample app only gives a basic demonstrations of what's possible with this new SDK.
+The *SDK itself* is the submission for the hackathon, not the app.

 Try out the sample: https://siasky.net/FAC82APHRUPV5_G2iNW1Qi_FcM3zwatoPvSFqnGCBRp5qw